overture-stack/lectern/apps/server/README.md

 The .env file you pass to this command can follow the formatting of the template provided in [`./.env.example`](./.env.example).

 ### Configuration Variables

 Placeholder for details.

 Currently, all available configurations can be found in the example .env file: [`./.env.example`](./.env.example)

-#### Schema Definition for Lectern Developers

-The Lectern server uses a TypeScript native schema generated with [Zod](https://zod.dev/) that can be found in the [`./src/types/dictionaryTypes.ts`](./src/types/dictionaryTypes.ts) file.
-There is a custom script `npm run generate` that will regenerate the content in the `DictionaryMetaSchema.json`.
-The JSON Schema file is generated thanks to the libary [zod-to-JSON Schema](https://www.npmjs.com/package/zod-to-JSON Schema).

-Whenever changes are made to the Zod Schemas in `./src/types` the generation script needs to be re-run and the updated Dictionary Meta Schema committed to the repository.

-If the generation script needs updating, it can be found at [`./scripts/buildMetaSchema.ts`](./scripts/buildMetaSchema.ts).